aandiron/aandiron.github.io/unpublished/the-woman-machine.md

 ---

 # The Woman-Machine
-*A motorcycle is a girl's best friend.*
+*Motorcycles are a girl's best friend.*

 ----------------------------------------

-"Your bike out there... single cylinder?
+"Your bike out there... single cylinder huh?
 What is it...
 400ccs?"

 "500."